Citigroup’s profit gets boost from trading

 Total operating expenses fell 9 per cent to $10.12-billion.

-Citigroup, which has more assets in emerging markets than other U.S. banks, has been exiting less profitable operations in markets around the world, consolidating back offices and cutting jobs to become more efficient.Report Typo/Error
+Citigroup has more assets in emerging markets than other U.S. banks.
+Since the financial crisis, it has been exiting less profitable operations in markets around the world, as it works to return capital to investors.

+The bank said it returned nearly $11-billion in capital to shareholders last year.Report Typo/Error